 In response to citizens’ concerns over the loss of open space in Colorado and throughout the country, both the State of Colorado and the federal government have recently expanded the tax benefits provided to landowners who donate qualified conservation easements.
+For a summary of the typical, significant tax benefits, click here.

 State of Colorado